chrisguzman77/chrisguzman77/README.md

 ##  About Me

-I’m a Cyber Operations student with hands-on experience in cybersecurity, networking, and software development, currently working as a **GRC Analyst Intern**.
+I’m a Computer Science student with hands-on experience in cybersecurity, networking, and software development, currently working as a **GRC Analyst Intern**.
 I enjoy applying technical concepts to real-world security problems, whether that’s evaluating security controls, building proof-of-concepts, or experimenting in my home lab.

 My interests include **cyber defense, risk management, penetration testing, automation, and systems engineering**.
 I’m actively seeking cybersecurity or computer science internships where I can continue learning and contributing to impactful security initiatives.